spectrochempy.interpolate

 method (str, optional, default=’linear’) – Interpolation method: ‘linear’ or ‘pchip’.

-fill_value (any, optional, default=np.nan) – Value for points outside the original range.
+fill_value (float or str, optional, default=np.nan) – Value used for points outside the original range.
+This applies to both the

 inplace (bool, optional, default=False) – If True, modify the dataset in place.